 We have made statements under the captions "Business", "Risk Factors", and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and in other sections of this Annual Report on Form 10-K that are forward-looking statements.
 In some cases, you can identify these statements by forward-looking words such as "may", "might", "will", "should", "could", "expect", "plan", "outlook", "potential", "anticipate", "believe", "estimate", "intend", "predict", "potential" or "continue", the negative of these terms and other comparable terminology.
 These forward-looking statements, which are subject to risks, uncertainties and assumptions about us, may include current views and projections of our operations and future financial performance, growth strategies and anticipated trends in our business.
 These statements are only predictions based on our current expectations and projections about future events.
-There are important factors that could cause our actual results, level of activity, performance or achievements to differ materially from the results, level of activity, performance or achievements expressed or implied by the forward-looking statements including, but not limited to:
+There are important factors that could cause our actual results, level of activity, performance or achievements to differ materially from the results, level of activity, performance or achievements to differ materially from the results, level of activity, performance or achievements to differ materially from the results, level of activity, performance or achievements including, but not limited to:

-- our ability to attract and retain key talent; - our ability to attract and maintain clients; - the level of merger and acquisition activity; - general market or economic conditions (for example, economic developments, changes in government or central bank policy, or the occurrence of an epidemic or spread of pandemic diseases); - the competitive environment in our industry; - our ability to manage and integrate strategic investments and acquisitions; - political, economic, legal, regulatory, operational, and other risks presented by our foreign business operations; - risks and uncertainties that affect whether parties are able to complete a given transaction; - our ability to make payments on, or repay or refinance, our debt, and to fund other contractual obligations; - events that adversely affect our reputation, such as employee misconduct, litigation, negative press, failure to protect confidential information, cybersecurity breaches, or conflicts of interest that arise in the course of an engagement; - legal and regulatory costs and risks, including those related to litigation, compliance, regulatory proceedings, enforcement actions, and regulatory scrutiny; - the impact of any introduction of or any changes in laws, regulations, rules or government policies on our business or our clients; - international trade policies and conditions; - the cost and resilience of our information systems, technology, and communications infrastructure; - cybersecurity risks; - catastrophic events, particularly those impacting our headquarters in New York City; - the impact of the COVID-19 pandemic on our business, operations and cash flow; - our decision to repurchase shares of our common stock and any impacts on our capital structure and public float; and - fluctuations in our stock price due to market conditions or other factors.
+- our ability to attract and retain key talent; - our ability to attract and maintain clients; - the level of merger and acquisition activity; - general market or economic conditions (for example, economic developments, changes in government or central bank policy, the impact of war and regional conflict or, the spread of pandemic diseases); - the competitive environment in our industry; - our ability to manage and integrate strategic investments and acquisitions; - political, economic, legal, regulatory, operational, and other risks presented by our business operations; - risks and uncertainties that affect whether parties are able to complete a given transaction; - our ability to make payments on, or repay or refinance, our debt, and to fund other contractual obligations; - events that adversely affect our reputation, such as employee misconduct, litigation, negative press, failure to protect confidential information, cybersecurity breaches, or conflicts of interest that arise in the course of an engagement; - legal and regulatory costs and risks, including those related to litigation, compliance, regulatory proceedings, enforcement actions, and regulatory scrutiny; - the impact of any introduction of or any changes in laws, regulations, rules or government policies on our business or our clients; - international trade policies and conditions; - the cost and resilience of our information systems, technology, and communications infrastructure; - · cybersecurity risks; - catastrophic events, particularly those impacting our headquarters in New York City; - the impact of inflation and interest rate risk on our business, operations and cash flow; - our decision to repurchase shares of our common stock and any impacts on our capital structure and public float; and - fluctuations in our stock price due to market conditions or other factors.